munozalexm15/ARSG/README.md

  - Font by [CGBotNet](https://ggbot.itch.io/fortzilla-font) on Itch
  - Background war sounds by [DennisH18](https://pixabay.com/es/sound-effects/modern-war-129016/) on Pixabay
  - Muzzle flash images by [FootageCrate](https://footagecrate.com/video-effects/footagecrate-muzzleflash-5starquarter)
- - Motion trail in [Github] https://github.com/metanoia83/Godot-4.0-Motion-Trail?tab=MIT-1-ov-file
+ - Motion trail used for bullets in [Github] (https://github.com/metanoia83/Godot-4.0-Motion-Trail?tab=MIT-1-ov-file)
+ - Godot psx shaders from [AnalogFeelings] (https://github.com/AnalogFeelings/godot-psx?tab=readme-ov-file)

 Some of them don't require to give attribution, but if it wasn't for them I wouldn't be able to mix everything and obtain the aesthetics I wanted for ARSG, so it is fair to give them proper credit.